-The Playbook Paradox: Why 95% of M&A Firms Are Unprepared for AI
+The Playbook Paradox: Why 90% of M&A Lawyers Are Unprepared for AI

 Giel De Prins, Legal Tech Expert